Joe Stevenson: The Ultimate Fighter

 Stevenson was one of the more experienced fighters participating in The Ultimate Fighter 2.
 He had a professional record of 23-6-0 and held the 155 lb. championship at King of the Cage and the 170 lb. at Gladiator Challenge going into the show.

-On November 5, 2005, Stevenson defeated Luke Cummo by unanimous decision, winning The Ultimate Fighter 2 welterweight tournament and earning a six-figure contract with the UFC, UFC president Dana White said "that was Stephan Bonnar and Forrest Griffin, only on the ground".
+On November 5, 2005, Stevenson defeated Luke Cummo by unanimous decision, winning The Ultimate Fighter 2 welterweight tournament and earning a six-figure contract with the UFC.
+UFC president Dana White compared the bout to Forrest Griffin vs. Stephan Bonnar's fight, stating, "that was Stephan Bonnar and Forrest Griffin, only on the ground".

 UFC start

 On April 6, 2006, in his first fight after winning The Ultimate Fighter 2, he was upset by Josh Neer at Ultimate Fight Night 4, losing the fight by unanimous decision.
 Following the loss, Stevenson announced that he would drop down to the Lightweight division for future bouts.

 On July 8, 2006, at UFC 61, Stevenson won his 155-pound debut against Yves Edwards.
 After opening up a deep cut on Edwards from the top position, the doctors were forced to pull Edwards from the match.
+This fight earned him a Fight of the Night award.

-Stevenson returned to the Octagon at UFC 65, defeating Japanese fighter Dokonjonosuke Mishima by guillotine choke in the first round.
+Stevenson returned to the Octagon at UFC 65 on November 18, 2006, defeating Japanese fighter Dokonjonosuke Mishima by guillotine choke in the first round.
+This fight earned him a Submission of the Night award.

-Next, Stevenson was booked for the main event at UFC Fight Night 9 against fellow Season 2 contestant Melvin Guillard.
+Next, Stevenson was booked for the main event at UFC Fight Night 9 on April 5, 2007 against fellow Season 2 contestant Melvin Guillard.
 Despite a war of words between the two fighters, particularly by Guillard leading up to the bout, Stevenson made quick work of his opponent, knocking down Guillard with a punch before securing a fight-ending guillotine choke.
+This fight earned him another Submission of the Night award.

 At UFC 74, Stevenson defeated Kurt Pellegrino by unanimous decision.
 After the fight doctors determined that during the course of the fight Stevenson's nose had been fractured.
 With his string of victories at 155, Stevenson established himself as one of the top contenders in the UFC's very competitive Lightweight division.